sunfounder/euler-kit/docs/source/pyproject/py_rgb.rst

     color_set(255,128,0)

+Here, we can choose our favorite color in drawing software (such as paint) and display it with RGB LED.

 |img_take_color|

-Write the RGB value into color_set(), you will be able to see the RGB light up the colors you want.
+Write the RGB value into ``color_set()``, you will be able to see the RGB light up the colors you want.

 **How it works?**